trevorsaudi/TOR-from-scratch/README.md

     sudo nano /etc/tor/torrc
     ```

-    Ensure the following line is present:
+    Ensure the following line is present (listens on 9050 by default):

     ```bash
     SocksPort 9050